 Pontohi pygmy seahorse, also known as the weedy seahorse, was named after Hence Pontoh, and Indonesian dive guide who first brought these pygmy seahorses to attention.
 The previously known Severn Pygmy (Hippocampus severnsi), was recently synonymized with the Pontohi.
 They are the same size, but Severn is brown in color, while Pontohi is more lighter.
 You can find this species in Romblon.

 Here are some rays and shark species you must- see while diving in the Philippines.

 Giant Oceanic Manta (Manta birostris)

 The giant oceanic manta is one of the marine life you can occasionally encounter in the Philippines.
-If you want to encounter one or more, you will have bigger chances of seeing them in Ticao Pass.
-This area in Donsol has high concentration of planktons and strong currents which the mantas love.
+If you want to encounter one or more, you will have bigger chance of seeing them in Ticao Pass.
+This area in Donsol has a high concentration of planktons and strong currents which the mantas love.
 The manta rays flock to the “manta bowl” as this serves as their cleaning stations.